Policy for DepositOnce

 The operator will make every adequate effort to ensure the long-term storage of the digital objects.
 The operator cannot be held liable for any damage to, or loss of, a digital object or other related data.

-The following departments of the University Library are in charge of the DepositOnce support: the Main Department 3 – Electronic Services is responsible for research data and the technical operation, the Main Department 4 – Publication Services is responsible for publications.
+The following departments of the University Library are in charge of the DepositOnce support: The Main Department 3 – Electronic Services is responsible for the technical operation, the Main Department 4 – Publication Services is responsible for repository management and content management.

 |Contact:|| Technische Universität Berlin – University Library |